danielendeg/nugetpackageupdate/SharedPlatform/IoMT_Connector_Public_Preview_Deployment.md

 ## 2. Regions to deploy in:
  - West US 2, North Central US, and UK South
+ - We are considering going to a subscription per region model to allow for more customer IoMT Connectors (5 per) and Azure resource limits.

 ## 3. IoMT Connector Regional Infrastructure - Deployed into a Resource Group within AME subscription(s):
 1. Deployed via PowerShell + ARM template(s)